tushhr/text-saver/README.md

 ![Screenshot 2023-10-21 231053](https://github.com/tushhr/text-saver/assets/63875632/c6ba1795-636b-40ae-94e1-c8a6cebf81d1)

-Clicking on any link, will redirect you to that specific page and will highlight the text
+Clicking on any link will redirect you to that specific page and will highlight the text

 ![Screenshot 2023-10-21 231231](https://github.com/tushhr/text-saver/assets/63875632/15f2b099-d811-4f05-94e6-635990d41d29)